Top of page

 How often and for how long will you collect my site?

 The Library archives sites at various frequencies and for various time periods based on the type of site and the collection it was selected for.
-Typically the Library crawls websites once a week, once a month, or quarterly, depending on how frequently the content changes.
-Some sites are crawled less frequently—just once or twice a year.
-In some instances, the Library uses RSS feeds to identify rapidly changing content and to crawl multiple times per day.
+Typically the Library crawls websites once a week, once a month, or quarterly, depending on how frequently the content changes, with some sites crawled less frequently.
+With thousands of seeds being crawled across the frequencies, it is not possible to state an exact time that our (or our agent's) web crawlers will access a given website.

 The Library may crawl your site for a specific period of time or on an ongoing basis.
 This varies depending on the scope of a particular project.
 Some archiving activities are related to a time-sensitive event, such as before and immediately after a national election.
 Other collections we are developing may be ongoing with no specified end date, in order to capture changes in websites over a longer period of time.